risda22/docker-compose-wordpress/README.md

 7. Set permission back to 755 for security reasons

-# How to get in container after run this image:
+# How to get in container after run this docker-compose:

     docker exec -it wp /bin/bash
     docker exec -it mriadb-wp /bin/bash